Notes

 Minority Rules

-How often does a majority government in Canada have over 50% of the popular vote?
-Not that often.
-In the two charts below, the bottom bars indicate a party's popular vote.
-The darker, top bars show the overrepresentation that pushed most of them into majority territory.
+More often than not, majority governments in Canada have less than 50% of the popular vote.
+In the two charts below, the bottom part of each vertical bar indicates a party's popular vote.
+The darker, top part shows the overrepresentation that pushed the party into majority territory.

 Current Provincial Governments

-Nine provinces currently have a majority government, but seven of them received less than half the popular vote.
+9 of 10 provinces have majority governments, but five of those received less than half the popular vote.

 • CAQ